mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 *f* <code>PrepareOk</code> responses.
 Once it has received these responses it can assume that the message will persist and it applies the operation by making an upcall to the service code and finally replies to the client.
-A backup will perform the same operation, however it does not reply to the client.
+A backup will perform the same operation but does not reply to the client.

 ### View Changes

-View Changes occcur when the system needs to elect a new leader.
+View changes occcur when the system needs to elect a new leader.
 A key correctness requirement for the protocol is that every operation executed by an up-call to the service code must make it into the new view in the same order as the original execution.
 To achieve this requirement, *f* + 1 logs are obtained and merged